planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 gave it.
 We’ll use the same geometry from [above](#geometry), as it is quite typical to use the same subscription geometry as the clip geometry, so you don't get any pixels outside of your area of interest (99.9% of all subscriptions use the clip tool, so it’s strongly recommended to also use clip).

+TODO: Make the JSON just the geometry, and show python snippet for the clip tool

-The proper 'clip' tool for it would be:
+The proper 'clip' tool for it
+would be:

 ```json